dennislee928/dennis-s-note-vault/ietls sprint/Intro paragraphs.md

 while others believe such advertising is essential for business.
 **Discuss both views and give your opinion.**
 ___
-It has long been debated whether children-oriented
+It has long been debated whether children-oriented advertisements should be eliminated.Some people think it's a must for

 ---